erickbytes/divbull/divbull.com/content/blog/Stocks-I-Sold-That-Went-Down-More-Than-50%.md

 + MTCH, -81%

 I entered Match Group thinking it must be a high-margin business.
+It holds my personal record for the shortest time I've ever held an investment at 1 month and 3 days from open to close.
 Tinder, Hinge, Match.com and OKCupid are pinnacles of single dating life.
 Match Group has the market cornered it seems.
 However, I had no conviction in the idea nor the interest to understand the economics of dating apps.
 Then consider the fact that a dating app that does its job, connecting 2 people to start a relationship, causes Match to lose 2 users everytime it succeeds.
 In retrospect, it was the right move to move on from being a dating app investor.
 I sold my 3 shares at an average of $158 to cash in $5 of profits before the bottom fell out of this stock.
 It now trades around $29.
 Sometimes the best wins are the shots you don't take.

 + EB, -89%